microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-post-additionalsources.md

 ## Response

-If successful, this method returns a `201 Created`.
+If successful, this method returns a `201 Created` and a [microsoft.graph.security.dataSource](../resources/security-datasource.md) object in the response body.

 ## Examples